ghc-proposals/ghc-proposals/proposals/0000-accept-prs-on-github.rst

 * it becomes slightly harder to monitor the list of all proposed and merged patches.

+* GH PRs get ticket numbers that look suspiciously like Trac ticket numbers.
+  There is the possibility for confusion here.

 It should be noted that having two review tools under active use is not entirely `comparable